curi/fi/docs/_posts/2020-09-13-learning-report-2020-week-37.md

   * some improvement, not enough
     * one issue is I end up pausing a thinking a bunch reading FoR which means I take a long time to get through stuff
     * another is concentration, like doing multiple things at once (e.g. discord)
+* didn't write as much as I planned to

 ## post ideas